jhyderjhyder/IdentityNow_AutoLoader/README.md

 # IdentityNow_AutoLoader
 IdentityNow ISC AutoLoader for Delimited Files.
 A simple windows service to send csv files to IdentityNow.
+It also allows systemAdmins and developers the option of running a PowerShell script to alter the file before upload is sent to IdentityNow.
 Another project like this is https://github.com/sailpoint-oss/colab-file-upload-utility.
 Use the colab repo if you need something that runs on Linux.
 But if you need something that runs as a windows service like most traditional applications this might be the right code for you.
 As it runs as a windows service the "Log On" and recovery options can be helpful.

 ![alt text](images/0.png)